 1. Why Are Epidural Steroid Injections Legally Relevant?

-Epidural steroid injections are legally relevant because they can effectively reduce inflammation and pain, allowing a herniated disc injury victim to manage their condition with less discomfort.
+Epidural steroid injections are important.
+They can reduce inflammation and pain.
+This helps a herniated disc injury victim manage their condition with less discomfort.
 This could lead to a higher settlement for the case since ESIs may help strengthen other treatments, such as physical therapy.

 2. How Much Do Epidural Steroid Injections Cost?

 Epidural steroid injections cost between $1,027 to $1,487.
-If you have a high-deductible health plan or no insurance at all, you can still purchase your procedure upfront through other options such as MDsave.
+If you have a high-deductible health plan or no insurance, you can buy your procedure upfront.
+Use options like MDsave.

 3. What Is the Risk of Epidural Steroid Injections?

-The risk of epidural steroid injections that come with needle insertion in epidural areas includes bleeding, allergic reaction, nerve damage, infection, and paralysis.
+Epidural steroid injections carry risks from needle insertion in the epidural area.
+These include bleeding, allergic reactions, nerve damage, infection, and paralysis.
 Insomnia, weight gain, water retention, hot flashes, and mood swings are possible side effects of the steroid injection.

 4. What to Expect During the Epidural Steroid Injection?